-The Biltmore Hotel, in beautifully named Coral Gables, was built as a beacon for fun and sumptuous pleasure at the height of the Roaring Twenties with its Mediterranean Revival tower modeled on the Giralda Tower on Seville, Spain’s cathedral.
-It featured the largest swimming pool in the world, containing 1,250,000 gallons of water, where synchronized swimmers and alligator wrestlers entertained guests and Johnny Weismuller, who would go on to portray Tarzan on the silver screen, taught and showed off his aquatic prowess.
-Luminaries gathered in the hotel’s ballrooms where they enjoyed top tier entertainment and even illegal gambling under the watchful eyes of Al Capone and Thomas “Fatty” Walsh.
-Popular bands of the era pumped out popular tunes with their upbeat tempos, catchy lyrics and jaunty tunes while couples danced foxtrots, the Charleston, tangos and the Black Bottom under blazing chandeliers or glowing stars.
+The Biltmore Hotel, in picturesquely named Coral Gables, was built as a beacon for fun and sumptuous pleasure at the height of the Roaring Twenties.
+With its Mediterranean Revival tower modeled on the Giralda Tower on Seville, Spain’s cathedral it featured the largest swimming pool in the world, containing 1,250,000 gallons of water, where synchronized swimmers and alligator wrestlers entertained guests.
+Johnny Weismuller, who would go on to portray Tarzan on the silver screen, taught and showed off his aquatic prowess in the gigantic pool.
+Luminaries gathered in the hotel’s ballrooms where they enjoyed top tier entertainment and even illegal gambling under the watchful eyes of gangsters Al Capone and Thomas “Fatty” Walsh.
+Popular bands of the era pumped out popular tunes with upbeat tempos, catchy lyrics, and jaunty tunes while couples danced foxtrots, the Charleston, tangos, and the Black Bottom under blazing chandeliers or glowing stars.

 Stars fade but I linger on, dear… –“Dream a Little Dream of Me” (1931) by Fabian Andre, Wilbur Schwandt and

 The hotel’s beauty began to fade when the United States War Department commandeered the hotel in 1942 for use as a convalescent hospital.
 Hotel rooms became rooms for patients and offices for doctors while public spaces became surgical suites.
-The floors were covered with linoleum, original furnishings were thrown out or painted over and windows were sealed with concrete while the interior was painted a dismal, antiseptic green.
-Following the end of World War II, the hotel became an Army General Hospital which was taken over by the Veterans Administration.
-But despite its utilitarian garb and atmosphere, the hospital attracted popular entertainers who performed for the patients.
-During its tenure as a VA hospital, the University of Miami established its medical school in the building as well.
+The floors were covered with linoleum, original furnishings were thrown out or painted over, windows were sealed with concrete, while the interior was painted a dismal, antiseptic green.
+Following the end of World War II, the hotel became an Army General Hospital and was later taken over by the Veterans Administration.
+Despite its utilitarian garb and atmosphere, the hospital attracted popular entertainers who performed for the patients.
+During its tenure as a VA hospital, the University of Miami established its medical school in the building.
 The grand hotel served as a hospital until 1968 when it was abandoned.